-Roasting at high heat is one of the best ways to cook cauliflower.
-Dry heat caramelizes the vegetable's juices, and none of its flavor is lost to cooking water.
-Although cauliflower is delicious tossed with just olive oil, salt, and pepper, the combination of subcontinent spices really makes this dish extra special.
-Feel free to experiment with your own versions.
+Roasting is one of the best ways to cook cauliflower.
+Dry heat caramelizes the vegetable's juices, and you lose none of its flavor to the cooking water.

 Place the cauliflower in a large bowl and drizzle with the canola oil, tossing to completely coat the florets.
 Use more oil if needed.

 Transfer the cauliflower to a rimmed baking sheet and spread the florets in an even layer.
-Roast, stirring once or twice, until the cauliflower is crisp-tender and browned, 15 to 20 minutes.
+Roast, turning once or twice, until the cauliflower is crisp-tender and browned, 30 to 35 minutes.
 Serve hot.

 Get recipes, tips and exclusive coupons delivered straight to your inbox.
 You could save $50 a year!